The Ninja Warriors (1987 video game): Development and release

-The game's arcade cabinet is unique due to its three contiguous screens (one screen in the usual place for an arcade game, and two more screens in the cabinet below, reflected by mirrors on either side of the middle screen) which created the effect of a single, "triple-wide" screen, depicting ninjas.
+The game's arcade cabinet is unique due to its three contiguous screens (one screen in the usual place for an arcade game, and two more screens in the cabinet below, reflected by mirrors on either side of the middle screen) which created the effect of a single 4:1 screen akin to the Polyvision format used in Abel Gance's Napoléon (1927), depicting ninjas.
 The same cabinet was also used for Darius and Darius II and Konami used a similar format for its X-Men arcade release (six players).
 The music was composed by Hisayoshi Ogura and Taito's in-house band Zuntata.
 Pony Canyon and Scitron released the two soundtracks for the game in 1988 and 1991, while further arrangements were released in 1993 and by Zuntata Records and Taito in 1988 and 2009.

 The game was ported to various personal computers: the Commodore Amiga, Atari ST, Sinclair Spectrum 128K, Commodore 64 and Amstrad CPC.
 Home console versions of the game were released exclusively in Japan for the NEC PC Engine and Sega Mega-CD.

-A version for the Arcade Archives series on the PlayStation 4 was released in September 2017.
-A new port based on the 1994 version titled The Ninja Warriors: Once Again was released in 2019 on Nintendo Switch.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the PlayStation 4 in 2017 and Nintendo Switch in 2019.
+A new port based on the 1994 version titled The Ninja Warriors: Once Again was released in 2019 by Natsume Atari on Nintendo Switch.
 It features new artwork and two new playable characters.